 HEDS collects and shares institutional data, public data sets, third-party survey data, and data from HEDS surveys.
 HEDS also sponsors opportunities for representatives from member institutions to collaborate on using data.

-- Post-Graduation Outcomes Data – HEDS collects and shares data on post-graduate student outcomes within six months of graduation, including employment, continuing education, service, and salary.
+- Post-Graduation Outcomes – Data on post-graduate student outcomes within six months of graduation, including employment, continuing education, service, and salary.

-- Common Data Set (CDS) – HEDS collects and compiles the same files member institutions submit to the Common Data Set Initiative.
+- Common Data Sets (CDS) – Data member institutions submit to the Common Data Set Initiative.

-- Number of Deposits – HEDS collects first-year, transfer, and other student deposits on pre-set dates from May to August.
+- Number of Deposits – Data on first-year, transfer, and other student deposits on pre-set dates from May to August.

-- Tuition Discounting – HEDS collects tuition discounting data for full-time undergraduate students.
+- Tuition Discounting – Tuition discounting data for full-time, undergraduate students.

-- Starting Salaries Data – HEDS collects information on baseline, entry-level salary and estimate of benefits for assistant professors and the per-course, base salary for adjuncts.
+- Starting Salaries – Data on baseline, entry-level salary and benefits for assistant professors and the per-course, base salary for adjuncts.